EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Experiment

 \subsubsection{Qualitative Comparison}

-We evaluate the generated images based on three criteria: (1) the effectiveness of emotion expression, (2) the quality of the generated images, and (3) the continuity of visual changes as V and A values vary.
-The qualitative results are presented in Figure. \ref{fig:Emotion_Image} and Figure. \ref{fig:V-A Change}.

-Figure. \ref{fig:Emotion_Image} demonstrates the performance of different methods in generating image content corresponding to specific emotional states.
+Figure \ref{fig:Emotion_Image} demonstrates the performance of different methods in generating image under specific emotional values.
 EmoFeedback\textsuperscript{2} excels at preserving prompt content and effectively integrating emotional details.
 In contrast, EmotiCrafter struggles with conveying emotions in background content and has lower visual quality.
-EmoEdit often overemphasizes emotions, distorting the original image, like removing a cyclist or replacing a person with tombstones.
-SD3.5-L and FLUX generate high-quality visuals but fail to accurately depict emotions, with mismatched facial expressions or lacking energetic posture. \footnote{Refer to the Appendix \ref{app:extended_experiment} for more qualitative experimental results.}

-Figure. \ref{fig:V-A Change} illustrates how EmoFeedback\textsuperscript{2} and baseline methods generate images that evolve with varying V-A values.
-Since EmoEdit can only take discrete emotion words as input, it fails to produce images under continuous shifts in V-A values.
-As shown, the image content generated by SD3.5-L and FLUX exhibits little perceptible change with V-A, as these models were not explicitly designed to capture emotional dynamics.
+SD3.5-L, FLUX and Qwen-Image generate high-quality visuals but fail to accurately depict emotions.
+For example, under high-arousal conditions, they struggle to convey the intended energy through the subjects’ facial expressions and body poses.
+Figure \ref{fig:V-A Change} illustrates how EmoFeedback\textsuperscript{2} and baseline methods generate images that evolve with varying V-A values.
+As shown, the image content generated by SD3.5-L, FLUX and Qwen-Image exhibits little perceptible change with V-A, as these models were not explicitly designed to capture emotional dynamics.
 EmotiCrafter demonstrates some degree of emotional changes, such as altering texture colors or adding sun elements at high V-A values.
-However, EmoFeedback\textsuperscript{2} presents much more pronounced emotional expression in terms of background objects, brightness, color tone, and overall atmosphere, making it more effective in achieving emotionally coherent and visually compelling results. \footnote{Refer to the Appendix \ref{app:extended_experiment} for more qualitative experimental results.}
+However, EmoFeedback\textsuperscript{2} presents much more pronounced emotional expression in terms of background objects, brightness, color tone, and overall atmosphere, making it more effective in achieving emotionally coherent and visually compelling results.